hahn-th/homematicip-rest-api/README.md

 ### Generate Token

+If you are about to connect to a **HomematicIP HCU1** you have to press the button on top of the device, before running the script.
+From now, you have 5 Minutes to complete the registration process.

-First run `hmip_generate_auth_token` (from the command line) to get an auth token for your access point. it will generate a “config.ini” in your current directory.
+After that, run `hmip_generate_auth_token` (from the command line) to get an auth token for your access point. it will generate a “config.ini” in your current directory.

 ### Use the CLI